brandleadership/kuhsaft/README.md

     # application.js.coffee
     //= require 'kuhsaft/application'

+## Modifying the backend CSS
+Simply override the custom css in your app with your own style at `assets/stylesheets/kuhsaft/cms/customizations.css.sass`

+## Modifying the backend javascript
+Simply override the custom javascript in your app with your own script at `assets/javascripts/kuhsaft/cms/customizations.js.coffee`

 ## Testing

 There's a dummy app inside spec/dummy.
 Get it running by executing the following steps: